Aerial warfare during Operation Barbarossa: VVS North-Western Front vs Luftflotte 1

 As Kutsevalov assumed command of the VVS North-Western Front, Nikolai Fyodorovich Vatutin assumed command of Northwestern Front, Red Army.
 On the first day of his command, he threw the 21st Mechanised Corps into action at Duagavpils to recapture the bridgehead.
 Despite the lack of close support aircraft, which was eased with the arrival of 40 Bf 110s from ZG 26, Luftflotte 1 delivered a series of air attacks, which accounted for around 250 Soviet tanks.
 After the attack, the Fourth Panzer Army launched an attack across the Daugava River.
 The state of the VVS North-Western Front meant Aleksandr Novikov's Northern Front became responsible for operations in the Baltic.
 It had escaped damage, owing to its assignment in the far north, near Murmansk.
 However, when the Panzer Army began a breakout of the bridgehead, heavy rain prevented large-scale air operations.
 When the weather cleared, the Soviet committed unescorted bombers from 2nd Mixed Aviation Division, but lost 28 to JG 54.Brookes 2003, p.
 43.

 With air superiority Luftflotte 1's KG 1, KG 76 and KG 77 interdicted Soviet communications, slowing down the Soviet ground forces, who failed to reach the area before the Germans broke out.
 Fliegerkorps I in particular contributed to the success, and the Panzers met only weak opposition.
 Some Soviet aerial resurgence was seen on 5 July, but the threat was dealt with and 112 Soviet aircraft were destroyed on the ground.
 A soviet counterattack still occurred, and wiped out a forward advance party of the 1st Panzer Division.
 Again, the Luftwaffe interdicted and the three bomber groups flew ground support missions at Ostrov, cutting off all supply lines to the city and destroyed 140 Soviet tanks for two bombers lost.
 More Soviet air strikes against the spearheads were repulsed with high losses.

 On 7 July, Soviet aviation did play an important role in slowing the German advance and forcing the Fourth Panzer Army's advance north east, to Leningrad, to stop.
 They succeeded in getting among German troop and vehicle concentrations and spreading havoc on the congested bridges at the Velikaya River.
 But they did so at a dreadful price, and lost 42 bombers to JG 54.
 Between 1 and 10 July, the VVS flew 1,200 sorties and dropped 500 tons of bombs.
 Army Group North reported heavy losses in equipment.
 Specifically the 1st Panzer Division noted these losses were caused by air attack.
 Franz Landgraf, commanding the 6th Panzer Division, reported particularly high losses.
-However, while some units had nearly been wiped out (2nd and 41st Mixed Aviation Division had lost 60 bombers), the prevented the Fourth Panzer Army from reaching Leningrad, before the Red Army prepared suitable defences.
-It unlikely that the Red Army could have prevented them from doing so without the intervention of the VVS.
+However, while some units had nearly been wiped out (2nd and 41st Mixed Aviation Division had lost 60 bombers), they prevented the Fourth Panzer Army from reaching Leningrad before the Red Army had prepared suitable defences; it is unlikely that the Red Army could have prevented them from doing so without the intervention of the VVS.